NEONScience/NEON-Data-Skills/tutorials/hyperspectral/RasterStack-RGB-Images-in-R-Using-HSI.md

     # write out final raster
     # note: if you set overwrite to TRUE, then you will overwite or lose the older
-    # version of the tif file! keep this in mind.
+    # version of the tif file!
+Keep this in mind.
     writeRaster(rgbStack, file=paste0(wd,"NEON_hyperspectral_tutorial_example_RGB_stack_image.tif"), format="GTiff", overwrite=TRUE)

 <div id="ds-dataTip" markdown="1">